Human Generated Content

 Joshua Brown, CEO Ritholtz Wealth Management

 A Raptive study of 3,000 U.S. adults found that when people suspect content is AI-generated, their trust drops by nearly 50% — even if the content was actually human written.
-There mere perception of AI generation was enough to drive people away.
+There mere perception of AI generation was enough to give readers the ick.

 Observe Real Conversations Between Real People

-In 2006, the late Gary Wilson observed something peculiar: a growing number of young men were congregating in online forums — like r/NoFap, NoFap.com, and r/PornFree — to share stories about how to overcome porn related issues.
+In 2006, the late Gary Wilson observed something peculiar: a growing number of young men were congregating in online communities to share strategies to overcome porn addiction.

-Since then, his Ted Talk The Great Porn Experiment has been viewed 17+ million times.
-And more recently, 17 states have issued statements declaring pornography a public health crisis.
-Today, the World Health Organization formally recognizes compulsive sexual behavior disorder (CSBD) as an impulse control disorder.
+Since then, his Ted Talk The Great Porn Experiment has been viewed nearly 20 million times.
+17 states have issued statements declaring pornography a public health crisis.
+The World Health Organization formally recognizes compulsive sexual behavior disorder (CSBD) as an impulse control disorder.

-Gary Wilson saw the future before it came (pun intended) because he paid attention to real conversations between real people about how to quit porn — back when Reddit had less bots and more human-to-human conversations in pockets of communities online.
+Gary Wilson saw the future before it came (pun intended) because he paid attention to real conversations between real people — back when Reddit was the center of human-to-human discourse.

 Create, Consume, And Converse With Humans